stevebauman/location/README.md

 New package was rebuilt from the ground up and config file has large changes.

 ##Description
 Unlike other location packages that require you installing database services, this package allows you to use external web servers to grab the users current location based on their IP address.
+This means you don't have to consistently update a local database to keep your results current.
 This package is also able to use MaxMind services for retrieving location information.

 Your server must support `file_get_contents()` for drivers IpInfo, FreeGeoIp and GeoPlugin.
 You can use the MaxMind driver for grabbing location through local database (by downloading <a href="http://dev.maxmind.com/geoip/geoip2/geolite2/#Downloads">GeoLite2 City</a> and placing it in your project source: `app/database/maxmind/GeoLite2-City.mmdb` - you will have to create the maxmind directory), or you can use their web services through the config file.